When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Fair Use Conditions

 We measure the \emph{gains of personalization} for a personalized model $\plf{}$ for each group.
-As part of this evaluation, we measure how the performance of a model for group $\gb$ changes when they are assigned the personalized predictions for a different group -- i.e., the predictions that they could receive by ``misreporting" group membership as $\gb'$.
+As part of this evaluation, we measure how the model will perform for group $\gb$ when they are assigned the predictions personalized for a different group -- i.e., the predictions that they could receive by ``misreporting" their group membership as $\gb'$.
 Given a personalized model $\plf{}$, we denote its \emph{empirical risk} and \emph{true risk} for group $\gb$ when they report $\gb'$ as: \iftoggle{arxiv}{